Lifetime Mortgage & General Equity Release Advice in Liverpool

 Briefly, equity release can affect means-tested benefits you are entitled to.
 The Independent Financial Advisor (IFA) we refer you to will alert you to this fact.
 Although equity release is essentially a ‘lifetime’ product, this doesn’t mean the money will not have to be repaid one day, which is typically when you either die or go into long-term care.
 This will therefore reduce the value of your estate.

 Also, because equity release is a loan, you will need to pay interest on that loan, which is known as compound interest.
-And although the initial advice is free, if you choose to go ahead and apply for equity release, expect to pay a fee in the region of £1500-£2000.
+Although the initial advice is free, if you choose to go ahead and apply for equity release, expect to pay a fee in the region of £1500-£2000.

 Please call our 24-Hour Helpline: 0330 058 1579